denis-cohen/voteswitchR/readme.md

 (harmonization, imputation, mapping, raking, aggregation) routine.

 The first step is **concept and context selection**.
-The screenshot below the corresponding slide of the Shiny GUI.
+The screenshot below shows the corresponding slide of the Shiny GUI.
 Here, users can select both the concepts (variables) and contexts (elections) they wish to include in the data processing routine.
 The concepts “vote choice at
 $t$” and “vote choice at $t-1$” are selected by default, as these are strictly required for the study of vote switching.